 __________________________________________________________________________

-THIS WEBSITE IS DEDICATED TO THE MEMORY OF THE U.S. SERVICE MEMBERS STILL UNACCOUNTED-FOR IN LAOS,
+THIS WEBSITE IS DEDICATED TO THE MEMORY OF THE U.S. SERVICE MEMBERS WHO ARE STILL

 COLONEL CARTER P. LUNA